 If you just started doing business with your supplier during this time of year, it will be challenging to get any attention, especially for small quantities.
 If you are a new client at the factory, your order will usually not be prioritized for completing production and shipping before Diwali.

 If you’re working with a manufacturing partner, ensure they have skills and experience handling the Diwali rush.
 Ask them about the processes they have deployed to help their clients plan out for Diwali in advance.
 One of the benefits of working with a trusted manufacturing partner is that they usually have years of experience building a trustworthy supply chain network and can help you navigate this stressful time of year.

 By September or early October, well-organized factories would send their (more prominent) clients a note in advance asking them to place orders now that need to be shipped before Diwali, essentially reminding them that manufacturers may not fulfill orders received later.

-Analyze your sales history from the preceding years to forecast your inventory demands and work with your suppliers in September-October to plan for the upcoming Diwali.
-Your planning may include inventory pegging and forecasting requirements for the months of November and December.
+Analyze your previous years’ sales history to forecast your inventory demands and work with your suppliers in September-October to plan for the upcoming Diwali.
+Your planning may include inventory pegging and forecasting requirements for November and December.
 Having a forecast or higher inventory on hand may help dodge the interruption.

 Remain thoroughly informed about the production

 You must always be aware of production status and stay on top.
 Highlight and work aggressively with suppliers to remind them about their committed schedule.